Boeing logo

 Buyer Power

-HIGH: Large airlines have significant negotiating power due to large order sizes and switching ability to Airbus
+HIGH: Large airlines and government buyers have significant negotiating power due to order size and switching ability to Airbus

 Threat of Substitution